ColOfAbRiX/the-road-to-fp/03_case_classes.md

 final case class Success[+T](value: T) extends Try[T]
 ```

+## Exercises

+* Use case classes to represent a type of animal.
+The animals can be `Cat`, `Dog`, `Dolphin`, cats
+  have a name and age, dogs just a name and dolphins a name and a weight.
+Is it sufficient to use
+  just case classes?
+Make sure you express that all the case classes are animals.
+Create some
+  instances to demonstrate the use of your data structures.

+* Once you've created the instances for the previous exercise, use pattern matching so that you can
+  print a different description of each type of animal and then you print the name of the animal.

 ## From values to types

 Case classes, together with pattern matching, become a really powerful tool because we can use them